 - Landlord has filed proper certification.

 If the landlord has failed to follow any one of the above requirements, he or she cannot bill you directly for water.
-To find out more about the new water law download the one-page flyer and booklet.
+To find out more about the new water law download the booklet and the one-page flyer.